 - The citation will strengthen your content by lending other give support to your ideas.

-By citing, very important part of your material makes your reader able to distinguish your concept form those of the sources.
+By citing, a very important part of your material makes your reader able to distinguish your concept from those of the sources.
 In addition, it will highlight the originality and authenticity of your work.
-Now the question sprouted up as to when one needs to cite?
-Well, it is quite simple whenever you copy or borrow words any kind of idea, you should go for acknowledging the sources.
+Now the question has sprouted up as to when one needs to cite?
+Well, it is quite simple whenever you copy or borrow words from any kind of idea, you should go and acknowledge the sources.
 To elaborate my point I have mentioned some common situations, which requires the need to cite.
 Keep reading: